beaurancourt/blog/markdown/rewriting-isfjall.md

 > cold.
 It's *damn* cold.
 That's the second thing you notice as your Ana Rottur
 > rowboat effortlessly glides over the waters of Lake Odin.
 The first thing was
 > Einmannafjall.
 You'd heard tale of "The Lonely Mountain" before; of it's
-> height; it's magesty.
+> height; it's majesty.
 Seeing it in person is a different thing all together. \
 > \
 > As your boat crosses into the Lake proper, you feel, you really *feel* that
 > it's alive.
 Not just that it contains life.
 It does.
 Or that it sustains it.